SamNgigi/Watch-List-V2/README.md

 To read the error carefully first to understand it.
 Try to figure it

 out, google then try a couple of solutions before asking for help

+## Tests

+The tests have to be named 'test_movie.py' and not 'movie_test'.
+I think the naming convention is already predefined